tevon4613/ffxi/whm-guide.md

 | Lullaby			    | Barsleepra                   |
 | Blind, Sleep			    | Barblindra/Barsleepra        |

-This should only take a minute or two at the most.
-You don't have to memorize all the monster's mechanics (or this debuff list), but you should strongly consider making a bookmark, post-it on your monitor, or similar note for yourself.
+_This should only take a minute or two at the most._ You don't have to memorize all the monster's mechanics (or this debuff list), but you should strongly consider making a bookmark, post-it on your monitor, or similar note for yourself.
 If you have a second monitor, move Netflix off to the side and keep a browser window handy as your cheat sheet.

 When a debuff has both an associated element and a bar-status spell, use both.
 For example, either Barparalyzra or Barblizzara will help reduce the chance that a monster can Paralyze you, while both together have an even higher chance of preventing Paralyze.
+Combine this with Divine Caress when people do get hit, and tough situations can become much less frantic.

-For situations where a monster has lots of potential attacks, prevent the worst ones first.
-By default:
+For situations where a monster has lots of potential attacks, you should prevent the worst debuffs:
 1. [Sleep](https://www.bg-wiki.com/ffxi/Sleep_(Status)), [Stun](https://www.bg-wiki.com/ffxi/Stun_(Status)), and [Amnesia](https://www.bg-wiki.com/ffxi/Amnesia) can prevent a player from doing most things.
 2. [Paralyze](https://www.bg-wiki.com/ffxi/Paralyze_(Status)) can waste job abilities and interrupt many other actions.
 3. [Silence](https://www.bg-wiki.com/ffxi/Silence_(Status)), [Bind](https://www.bg-wiki.com/ffxi/Bind_(Status)), and [Gravity](https://www.bg-wiki.com/ffxi/Gravity) make it harder for your party to attack new targets or react to threats.
 4. [Disease](https://www.bg-wiki.com/ffxi/Disease)/[Plague](https://www.bg-wiki.com/ffxi/Plague), [Blind](https://www.bg-wiki.com/ffxi/Blind_(Status)), [Addle](https://www.bg-wiki.com/ffxi/Addle_(Status)), and [Slow](https://www.bg-wiki.com/ffxi/Slow_(Status)) reduce your party's damage and healing output.
 5. [Poison](https://www.bg-wiki.com/ffxi/Poison_(Status)) and other damage over time effects make you have to heal more.

-Remember that some fights will change the priority of debuffs.
-For example, a monster may have a poison Area of Effect (AoE) attack that does 300 damage every 3 seconds, as well as be able to cast Paralyze on a single target.
-Barwatera + Barpoisonra would reduce the number of people you have to remove Poison from, and save you time and MP curing the people who got hit.
+Some fights will change the priority of debuffs.
+For example, a monster may have a poison Area of Effect (AoE) aura that does 300 damage every 3 seconds, in addition to another attack that can Paralyze a single target.
+Barwatera + Barpoisonra would reduce the number of people you have to remove Poison from, saving you both time and MP.
 In this case, preventing the Poison would be more useful than preventing the occasional Paralyze.

-Beyond bar-spells, use Stoneskin and Regen IV to prevent or mitigate pure damage.
+Beyond Bar- spells, use Stoneskin and Regen IV to prevent or mitigate pure damage.
 Try to cast these before the attack happens.
 * [Stoneskin](https://www.bg-wiki.com/ffxi/Stoneskin) requires Accession to cast on party members.
-While a Blue Mage or Summoner can cast Diamondhide or Earthen Ward instead, your Stoneskin will probably absorb more damage than theirs.
+Blue Mages and Summoners can cast Diamondhide or Earthen Ward instead; they can cast those spells more often, but your Stoneskin will likely absorb more damage.
+Stoneskin is also one of the few ways to "heal" a player that has the ["Super Curse" debuff](https://www.bg-wiki.com/ffxi/Curse_(HP_Recovery)).
-* [Regen IV](https://www.bg-wiki.com/ffxi/Regen_IV) can be cast on party members by default, but it also works with Accession.
+* [Regen IV](https://www.bg-wiki.com/ffxi/Regen_IV) can be cast on party members one at a time, but it also works well with Accession.
 You should keep Regen on your tank almost all the time.
 If you have a Scholar that can cast Regen V, let them do that instead.
 You should feel free to overwrite Regen IV from a RUN tank as soon as you have a Regen set with at least one potency improvement.
 * The primary advantage of these spells is they give you a temporary reprieve from healing so you can focus on incoming debuffs or other, bigger problems.
 However, these spells also save you MP.